hisefath/taskmanager/README.md

 ## Live Demo
 Live Demo will be launched to Heroku by friday night, July 10th, 2020.
+It's Friday night, and here it is: http://mytudo.herokuapp.com/ Test users and all provided in navbar, or feel free to sign up!

 ## Project Purpose
 The motives behind this are as follow: